jkobject/jkobject.github.io/_projects/criss-cross-attention.md

 Criss-Cross Attention is not an isolated trick.
-It belongs to a broader family of architectures built around latent bottlenecks, including the Induced Set Attention Block, Perceiver-style models, and our own XPressor work.
+It belongs to a broader family of architectures built around latent bottlenecks, including the Induced Set Attention Block[^4], Perceiver-style[^5] models, and our own XPressor[^6] work.
 The common pattern is that a large input set communicates through a smaller learned latent representation.

 What is new here is using that pattern as the main attention mechanism itself.
-In scPRINT-2, XPressor is a separate compression component.
+In scPRINT-2[^7], XPressor[^6] is a separate compression component.
 Criss-Cross Attention pushes the same logic into the transformer trunk, replacing full self-attention with alternating latent-to-input and input-to-latent updates.
 The latent space becomes a dynamic compressed representation of the cell state as it evolves through the network.

-In our additive study, this mechanism delivered substantial speed benefits with no reduction in benchmark performance.
+In our additive study[^7], this mechanism delivered substantial speed benefits with no reduction in benchmark performance.
 That result matters because it suggests that for many tasks, what we really need is not a dense n × n attention map, but a good learned compression of the context.

 I think this is why the idea matters beyond single-cell biology.
 Models that do reasoning, multimodal fusion, long-context understanding, or concept formation